 The first ever Meat the Victims took place on April 6th 2018 at the Australian piggery where Leah had met that Mother pig.
 Leah went back inside, but this time with 67 other activists who locked down the piggery at 4am.
 The outside team arrived at 8am and the media waited in suspense for the inside team to come out.
-After an 8 hour standoff and negotiators called in, Leah and 33 of the activists remained united and refused to leave the victims.
-The law enforcers become impatient and began physically pushing activists toward the door where a dozen police waited to arrest them.
+After an 8 hour standoff and negotiators called in, Leah and 33 of the 68 activists remained united and refused to leave the victims.
+The law enforcers became impatient and began physically pushing activists toward the door where a dozen police waited to arrest them.
 On the way out, Leah and Jessie managed to save a life.
 Jessie put the tiny baby under his jumper while Leah caused a scene to distract the police.
-The strength and passion of the outside teams voices brought the inside team to tears as they walked out toward them and the media.

 “We must be inside with the victims.
 We can no longer comfortably stand outside.
-The most popular TV shows are crime, reality, drama and the news.
-So, the combination of live illegal activity with drama on the news, and all-over social media creates a curious public audience which causes them to meet the victims and take responsibility for their choices.
+The most popular TV shows are crime, reality, drama and the news so that combination creates a curious and public audience which causes them to me the victims and take responsibility for their choices.
 The outside team is crucial in gaining the media attention and being the voices of truth and justice.
 This is how we get the animals seen and the truth told.
 This is why Meat The Victims is having such a powerful impact for the animals, and we will continue to break unjust laws together across the globe, until all are free” – Leah Doellinger